nf/rdns/README.md

 ## Demo

-Here's a few dig queries against the server running with its default flags:
+Here are a few `dig` queries against `rdns` running with its default flags:

 ```
 $ dig -x fe80::f00d